 10. 90% of success in closing sales comes from your personality; only 10% is due to technical knowledge of the product or service.

-12, Most people find it easier to search for another real or imagined solution than to confront the real problem.
-Your job in closing is to help them face it and get what they want.
+12, Most people find it easier to search for another real or imagined solution than to face the real problem.
+Your job in closing is to help them get through it so they can get what they want.

 13. Internal change always precedes external change.